ricardoschalkwyk/event-manager-front-end/readMe.md

 ## back-end = https://event-managing-back-end.herokuapp.com/

-The back-end will show show a not found on the browser you can just ignore that, but it does need to be open in the browser for the front-end to work
+The back-end will show a not found on the browser, there is no cause for concern, the tab just needs to stay open so that the rest api can be turned on.

 # Design and initial build